Entries linking to brazen

 When works of Greek and Roman antiquity in 'brass' began to be critically examined, and their material discriminated, the Italian word for 'brass' (bronzo, bronze) came into use to distinguish this 'ancient brass' from the current alloy.
 [OED]

 Rhetorically or figuratively it was the common type of hardness, durability, or obduracy since late 14c.
 The meaning "effrontery, impudence, excessive assurance" is from 1620s.
-Slang sense of "high officials" is first recorded 1899, from their insignia.
-Meaning "brass musical instruments of a band" is from 1832.
+The slang sense of "high officials" is first recorded 1899, from their insignia.
+The meaning "brass musical instruments of a band" is from 1832.

 suffix added to nouns to produce adjectives meaning "made of, of the nature of" (such as golden, oaken, woolen), corresponding to Latin -anus, -inus, Greek -inos; from Proto-Germanic *-ina- (from PIE *-no-, adjectival suffix).

 Common in Old, Middle, and early Modern English: e.g. fyren "on fire; made of fire," rosen "made or consisting of roses," hunden "of dogs, canine," beanen "of beans," baken "baked," breaden "of bread;" Wycliffe has reeden made of or consisting of reeds."
 The few surviving instances are largely discarded in everyday use, and the simple form of the noun doubles as adjective (gold ring, wool sweater).
 Some are used in special contexts (brazen, wooden).